LCBC-UiO/galamm/cran-comments.md

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-We believe the following note to be a false positive.
-We have manually confirmed that the URL is valid.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: '�ystein S�rensen <oystein.sorensen@psykologi.uio.no>'